parcio/haura/docs/src/betree/design.md

 }
 ```

-Adjacent to the internals and construction of Bε-trees are the commonalities
-between existing trees in an open database.
-Mainly non-transparent to the user
-another tree is opened to store internal information concerning the created
-datasets (their `DatasetId`s and `ObjectPointer`s) and `Segment`s information.
-`Segment`s are previously not mentioned here as they are considered in the Data
-Management Layer, but can be thought of as containers organizing the allocation
-bitmap for a range of blocks.
-Additionally to avoid conflicts with another, all
-trees share the same Data Management Unit to assure that no irregular state is
-reached in handling critical on-disk management such as allocation of blocks and
-updating of bitmaps.

 ### Data Management

 On-disk operations and storage allocation are handled by the Data Management
 layer.
 This layer also implements the copy-on-write semantics required for
 snapshots, done in delayed deallocation and accounting of a dead-list of blocks.

-Most important here is the `Dml` traits (`Dml`, `DmlBase`, `DmlWithHandler`,
-`DmlWithCache`, `DmlWithSpl`) and the `Handler` trait. (`Cache` and `Spl` are
-part of different modules and layers).

 The `Handler` manages the actual bitmap handling for all allocations and
 deallocations and is also responsible for tracking the number of blocks